joshborut/joshborut.github.io/_posts/2024-10-24-research-meta-analysis.md

 # Conclusion

-I enjoyed looking at this small study because it shows how scientific discoveries  can be made even with what I assume to be a relatively small budget.
+I enjoyed looking at this small study because it shows how scientific discoveries can be made even with what I assume to have been a relatively small budget.
 I firmly believe that a control group would have strengthened the legitimacy of this paper, but I found that the authors were relatively transparent about what conclusions they could and could not make from their data.
 If I had to judge the reliability of this paper, I would give it a __4.5/5__.

 ### My overall takeaway from this process of analyzing research papers: If results seem too good to be true, be skeptical and look deeper yourself; don't just take the bait! (*of course I had to end with a fishing pun*)